 Gabbie has lived in Monroe County since 1998 and is enjoying raising her family here.
 Gabbie has been involved with the coalition since 2014, starting as a volunteer and later becoming an employee.
 One of her passions is working with the youth of Monroe County and helping to empower them to make healthy, smart, and safe choices as they grow.
 SADD club and Monroe in Motion are two of her favorite projects!
 She helped create the “Revealed: A Hidden World” trailer, a mobile substance abuse prevention program for parents and caregivers.
 She created the “Pet Meds Matter Too”, a campaign near and dear to her, as are all of our community and drug take-back events.

-Tammie George, Project Assistant, Stigma Smasher
+Tammie George, Project Coordinator, Stigma Smasher

-Mikaela McConkey, Program Coordinator, Stigma Smasher
+Mikaela McConkey, Outreach Liaison, Stigma Smasher

 Mikaela McConkey is a dynamic individual with a passion for communication and engagement, particularly within the youth demographic.
 Specializing in crafting digital solutions that resonate with users, Mikaela brings a fresh perspective and a dedication to bridging the gap between technology and human interaction.
 With a focus on empowering young individuals, she is committed to making a positive impact in her community.
 Mikaela's ambition to support projects that prioritize inclusivity and social impact is evident in her role, where her innovative spirit and dedication shine bright.